Change that happens beneath the surface.

 People usually come to me when something feels stuck.

-They may be managing on the surface, but underneath there is anxiety, reactivity, overthinking, grief, or a pattern that keeps repeating.
+They may be coping on the surface, but underneath there is anxiety, overthinking, grief, emotional reactivity, or a difficulty that keeps coming back.

-Whatever the label, we focus less on the category and more on the underlying pattern that is driving it.
+Whatever the label, the focus is less on naming the problem and more on what is keeping it going.

 • Anxiety and overwhelm